GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 ### Creating a CRX file {: #create-crx }

 Some of the installation methods described here require a CRX file.
-The procedure below describes creating one.
-It must be done with a private key file, which you can create with OpenSLL or any other method of creating a key file.
+The procedure below shows how to do this.
+It requires a private key file, which you can create with OpenSLL or any other method of creating a key file.
 If you do not have one, Chrome will create one for you.

 To create a CRX file.